My Edwardian Townhouse Front Garden:

 Overall Design

 The front south facing garden is about (18' x 20') with a straight path from gate to front door on the western side.
-This traditional and semi formal front garden has a golden privet hedge (Ligustrum Ovalifolium Aureum) along the eastern (new section only 2 years old replaced old dying hedge) and southern sides.
-As the garden has a full sun aspect all year, I have chosen to temper this by selecting blues, pinks and white as the general colour theme and the planting uses many older style perennials.
+This traditional and semi formal front garden has a golden privet hedge (Ligustrum Ovalifolium Aureum) along the eastern (new section now 12 years old replaced old dying hedge) and southern sides.
+As the garden has a full sun aspect all year, I have chosen to temper this by selecting blues, pinks and white as the general colour theme and the planting uses many traditional cottage garden perennials.

 A circular rose and geranium garden forms the main focal point.
-The circular design some might say is unexpected as I'm generally a square person (not literally or by nature, just in design concepts!).
 The circle is further reinforced by a variety of scented red and pink roses with a white iceburg rose in the centre.
 An Albertine climbing rose arches over the front door; it is known that this rose was fully grown and flowering in 1967, so I'm not sure how old it really is.

 The size and aspect of the front garden places constraints on the general size of planting, but I have a theory on how close flowers can be planted.
 I'm not too keen on weeding, although some is inevitably required, so I am a strong advocate for covering all the available garden so that most weeds just don't get the space.
-For example, I grow lavender or geraniums under roses.
-All the planting is done directly into the enriched soil, with the exception of the moveable planter, which hides the gas meter.
+Most of the planting is done directly into the enriched soil, with moveable planters in front of the house windows and another hiding the gas meter.

 The Hedge